 In the U.S., 28 of the 50 states have laws dictating what age puppies must be before being sold and leaving their mothers.
-Twenty-five of the 28 states require that puppies be a minimum of 8 weeks of age before being sold, while the other three require a minimum of 7 weeks in age.
+Twenty-five of the 28 states require that puppies be a minimum of 8 weeks of age before being sold, while the other three require a minimum of 7 weeks of age.

-There are variations among these laws with respect to punishment and who it affects, but for the most part, it’s any breeder, even someone selling a puppy through social media.
+There are variations among these laws with respect to punishment and whom it affects, but for the most part, it’s any breeder, even someone selling a puppy through social media.
 Across the entire U.K., it’s illegal to sell a puppy under 8 weeks of age.

-Beware of anyone attempting to sell you a puppy that is under 8 weeks of age, as this might not only be illegal, but it’s detrimental to the puppy’s wellbeing.
+Beware of anyone attempting to sell you a puppy that is under 8 weeks of age, as this might not only be illegal, but it’s also detrimental to the puppy’s wellbeing.